TheUnknownCod3r/CODIW-Source/README.md

 **CONTENTS**

-IW7-Raw - Raw Unlabelled scripts, still looking for a home
+IW7-Raw - Raw Unlabelled scripts, still looking for a home<br>

-IW7-Scripts - An Attempt at accurate structuring for GSC, with mostly labelled scripts and functions.
+IW7-Scripts - An Attempt at accurate structuring for GSC, with mostly labelled scripts and functions.<br>

-** Publicly Available Projects **
+**Publicly Available Projects**<br>
-The Following Projects are available for Call of Duty Infinite Warfare, Either for IW7-Mod, or Infinity Loader.
+The Following Projects are available for Call of Duty Infinite Warfare, Either for IW7-Mod, or Infinity Loader. <br>
-[Synergy](https://github.com/SyndiShanX/Synergy-IW-GSC-Menu) - a Mod Menu for Campaign, MP, and Zombies.
+[Synergy](https://github.com/SyndiShanX/Synergy-IW-GSC-Menu) - a Mod Menu for Campaign, MP, and Zombies.<br>
 [YetAnotherModMenu](https://github.com/TheUnknownCod3r/GSC-Related-Mods/tree/main/Infinite%20Warfare) - Two different Versions, one for Inifinity Loader, one for IW7-Mod.
 InfinityLoader edition is more up to date.
 **CREDIT**